 Once the catheter is in the right position, the balloon is inflated to push open the narrowed walls of the artery so as to widen it.
 Once the blockage has been treated effectively, the balloon is deflated and removed along with the catheter.

-If the doctors feel the need of placing a stent, the catheter is equipped with the same.
-The stent is placed after inflating the balloon, which helps to pave way for its placement.
+The stent is placed after inflating the balloon, which helps to keep the artery patent.
 The stent remains in its position even after the balloon is deflated and removed.

-The procedure can be performed for one section of the artery at a time or several sections simultaneously.
+The procedure can be performed for one section of the artery or muliple arteries simulatenosuly.
 As far as the former is concerned, it may take about 30 to 45 minutes for completion, however, in case of latter it can take up to several hours.

 Coronary angioplasty is a gold standard treatment option for treating narrowed arteries.
 The procedure not only helps to restore the normal flow of blood but also alleviates the damage to your heart muscles.
 In certain cases, it might even negate the need of an open heart surgery which involves comparatively longer convalescence period.
 Here are a few proven benefits of angioplasty: